Emory Tate: Personal life

-Tate married Eileen Ashleigh, from the United Kingdom, in 1985.
-Together, they had three children, two boys and a girl.
-The two boys are social media personalities Andrew Tate and Tristan Tate.
+Tate married Eileen Ashleigh, an English woman, in 1985 while on a brief Air Force posting to the United Kingdom.
+Together, they had three children, two sons and a daughter.
+His two sons are social media personalities Andrew Tate and Tristan Tate.
 The couple divorced in 1997, and his ex-wife returned to Luton, England, with their children.

 Tate died after suffering a heart attack during a tournament in Milpitas, California, on October 17, 2015, at the age of 56.
 After his death, a number of grandmasters and international masters wrote tributes to him.
-In 2016, the Alabama Senate passed a resolution "celebrating [his] life and legacy".
+In 2016, the Alabama Senate passed a resolution "celebrating [his] life and legacy."
 Grandmaster Maurice Ashley described Tate as "a trailblazer for African-American chess".
+In 2017, The Chess Drum published a biography of Tate, Triple Exclam!!!
+The Life and Games of Emory Tate, Chess Warrior, written by Daaim Shabazz, with a foreword by Maurice Ashley and annotations contributed by grandmasters including Yasser Seirawan and Alejandro Ramirez.

+Tate is frequently cited as an inspiration by his sons, Andrew and Tristan, who state that they both feared and admired their father.
+He was known in chess circles for his braggadocio and self-confidence.
+At times, Tate suffered from delusions of being monitored or attacked by malign forces.
+Later in life, Tate expressed masculinist and misogynistic views on social media.
+He applauded his son Andrew's kickboxing career.